Discover and assess on-premises VMware VMs for migration to Azure

 In Specify migration project, specify the Azure Migrate project ID and key that you copied from the portal.
 If didn't copy them, open the Azure portal from the collector VM.
 In the project Overview page, click Discover Machines, and copy the values.

 - In View collection progress, monitor discovery, and check that metadata collected from the VMs is in scope.
 The collector provides an approximate discovery time.
+Learn more about what data is collected by the Azure Migrate collector.

 The collector only supports "English (United States)" as the operating system language and the collector interface language.
 Support for more languages is coming soon.